MaximeJakubowski/SRR/README.md

 + JPL7 to interface with SWI-Prolog
 + JGraphT for some graph analysis used in the rewriting
 + PicoCLI for the Command Line Interface (embedded source code)

+## Credits
+Thomas Delva for the original RML package